letmeriff/riff-app/dev-docs/proper-code/implementation-progress.md

   - Added enhanced React Flow type definitions
   - Applied type definitions to fix issues in yjsMock.ts
   - Fixed type and Function usage issues in yjsSyncProtocol.test.ts
+  - Fixed example files demonstrating best practices for function types
+  - Improved common-types.ts with better type safety by replacing `any` with `unknown`

 ## In Progress